-Inc., 472 U.S. 703, 709-710 (1985) (striking down a statute guaranteeing employees the day off on the Sabbath day of their choosing in part because the statute "t[ook] no account of the convenience or interests of the employer or those of other employees who do not observe a Sabbath"); Tex.
-Monthly, Inc. v.
-Bullock, 489 U.S. 1, 18 n.8 (1989) (striking down a sales-tax exemption for religious periodicals in part because it would "burden nonbeneficiaries by increasing their tax bills by whatever amount is needed to offset the benefit bestowed on subscribers to religious publications"); United States v.
-Lee, 455 U.S. 252, 261 (1982) (rejecting an Amish employer's request for exemption from paying social-security taxes because the exemption would "operate[] to impose the employer's religious faith on the employees"); Braunfeld v.
-Brown, 366 U.S. 599, 608-609 (1961) (refusing an exemption from Sunday-closing law for Orthodox Jews because it would have "provide[d] [the plaintiffs] with an economic advantage over their competitors who must remain closed on that day"); Prince v.
-Massachusetts, 321 U.S. 158, 170 (1944) (denying an exemption from childlabor laws for distributing religious literature because parents are not free "to make martyrs of their children"); see also W. Va.
+Here, the Board's policy consigns G.G. either to conform to sex stereotypes or to be sequestered in separate facilities.
+If the Board were to invoke the religious beliefs and preferences of some members of the community to subject G.G. to that shame and humiliation-not to mention the discomfort and health risks of not using the restroom all day, or the penalty of missing class to get to and from the only restroom left open to him-the Establishment Clause concerns would be inescapable.
+And as the public comments to the Board amply demonstrate, relying impose the employer's religious faith on the employees"); Braunfeld v.
+Brown, 366 U.S. 599, 608-609 (1961) (refusing exemption from Sunday-closing law for Orthodox Jews because it would have "provide[d] [plaintiffs] with an economic advantage over their competitors who must remain closed on that day"); Prince v.
+Massachusetts, 321 U.S. 158, 170 (1944) (denying exemption from child-labor laws for distributing religious literature because parents are not free "to make martyrs of their children"); see also W. Va.
 State Bd. of Educ. v.
-Barnette, 319 U.S. 624, 630 (1943) (religious exemption from flag-salute requirement under the Free Speech Clause "does not bring [plaintiffs] into collision with rights asserted by any other individual"); cf. Trans World Airlines, Inc. v.
+Barnette, 319 U.S. 624, 630 (1943) (religious exemption under Free Speech Clause from flag-salute requirement "does not bring [plaintiffs] into collision with rights asserted by any other individual"); cf. Trans World Airlines, Inc. v.
 Hardison, 432 U.S. 63, 80-81 (1977) (Title VII's reasonable-accommodation requirement does not authorize religious exemptions that would burden an employer or other employees).